ElementsProject/lightning/doc/PLUGINS.md

 events in the daemon.
 A hook can then decide how `lightningd` should react to the given event.

+When hooks are registered, they can optionally specify "before" and "after" arrays of plugin names, which control what order they will be called in.
+If a plugin name is unknown, it is ignored, otherwise if the hook calls cannot be ordered to satisfy the specifications of all plugin hooks, the plugin registration will fail.

 The call semantics of the hooks, i.e., when and how hooks are called, depend on the hook type.
 Most hooks are currently set to `single`-mode.
 In this mode only a single plugin can register the hook, and that plugin will get called for each event of that type.
 If a second plugin attempts to register the hook it gets killed and a corresponding log entry will be added to the logs.
-In `chain`-mode multiple plugins can register for the hook type and they are called sequentially if a matching event is triggered.
+In `chain`-mode multiple plugins can register for the hook type and they are called in any order which meets their `before` and `after` requirements if a matching event is triggered.
 Each plugin can then handle the event or defer by returning a `continue` result like the following:

 ```json